hayk314/visualization/README.md

 While in its current form this wordle program does its job, there are some obvious directions one should try to improve it.
 The following list is not exhaustive.

 - allow for non-horizontal placement of words
+    - *UPDATE*: currently allowing vertical placements of words, the probability of tokens being placed vertically is part of the user input
 - try moving some performance critical code into `C++` (or perhaps `cython` ?)
+    - *UPDATE*: part of the code, most notably the placing strategy and part of collision checking now have `cython` equivalents.
+The gain in performance is substantial.
+See [cython version](https://github.com/hayk314/visualization/tree/master/wordle/cython_wordle) for more details.
 - add a possibility of putting wordle into a predefined shape (a mask)
 - allow for better font-scaling techniques
 - propose a canvas size based on the tokens' sizes